Radio Ink To Host Money-Making Podcast Conference - Radio Ink

 The event is July, 13th, 14th and 15th from 11AM to 2PM.
-The ull agenda full of all-star podcasters will be posted soon.
+The full agenda of all-star podcasters will be posted soon.

 Here’s what our virtual conference will not be.
 It will not be a zoom screen with 5 people speaking over each other.